 The majority of these therapies use viral vector mediated gene delivery and there are now three trials employing gene editing technologies, CRISPR and TALEN for ex vivo modification and zinc finger nuclease for an in vivo application.
 Significant gene editing activity has also been identified in Cell and Gene Therapy (CGT) Catapult preclinical database, therefore we anticipate the number of clinical trials to increase still further in the coming years.

 Together these demonstrate the appeal of the UK for cell and gene therapy development work and clinical trials.
 This nurturing ecosystem has recently been developed still further by the establishment of the Advanced Therapy Treatment Centre Network, funded by the UK government Industrial Strategy Challenge Fund.
 This network aims to build systems within the NHS to ensure that products progress effectively through clinical development and then commercialised in the UK.

-The UK clinical trials database covers cell and gene therapy clinical trial activities that the Cell and Gene Therapy Catapult (CGT Catapult) believes to be ongoing in the UK as of June 2017.
-It supersedes the database of July 2016, and both are available on our website.
+The UK Clinical Trials Database covers cell and gene therapy clinical trial activities that the CGT Catapult believes to be ongoing in the UK as of November 2018.
+It supersedes the database of July 2017, and both are available on our website.

 The database has been compiled and verified by the CGT Catapult team, and includes:

-- academic and commercial trials
+- academic and commercial trials,

-- ongoing trials in the UK, regardless of the nationality of the Sponsor
+- ongoing trials in the UK, regardless of the nationality of the Sponsor,

-- all trials involving in vivo and ex vivo gene therapy
+- all trials involving in vivo and ex vivo gene therapy.

 *excluding trials of haematopoietic stem cell transplantation regimens